sgmurphy/wordpress-plugins/interactive-geo-maps/readme.txt

 [Features Examples](https://interactivegeomaps.com/features/) | [Go Pro](https://interactivegeomaps.com/pricing/)

-The plugin generates interactive, responsive, touch-enabled SVG maps which are embeded directly into your HTML5 pages and compatible with all modern browsers and devices.
+The plugin generates interactive, responsive, touch-enabled SVG maps which are embedded directly into your HTML5 pages and compatible with all modern browsers and devices.

 = Privacy Information & External Services =
 This plugin will build the maps using the [amcharts visualization library](https://www.amcharts.com/javascript-charts/) which provides hundreds of different maps.
 The plugin loads some files from their CDN to build the map and display it on your page.
 You won't need to have a amcharts account for the maps to work.
 More information about their [amcharts Privacy Policy](https://www.amcharts.com/privacy-policy/).